 Ultimate Guide to Sun Care for the Body

-With our sun care for the body guide, you can find out everything you need to know before buying or using the product including what is the best sunscreen for the body and can face sunscreen be used on the body.
+With our body guide, you can find out everything you need to know before buying or using the product including is sun cream waterproof and what is the best sun cream for the body.
 If you're ready to buy or want to see our selection, visit our sun care for the body page.

 Sun Care for the Body FAQs

-What is the best sunscreen for the body?
+What is the best sun cream for the body?

 With the evergrowing number of holidays and travels, there is a greater need for a wide variety of effective and trustworthy body sun protection.
 We have a vast selection of sun protection, suitable for all skin tones and types.
 If you have pale, fair skin then you should invest in a sun protection lotion with a high SPF number such as SPF50.
 If you have darker skin and very rarely burn, you're more suited to a lower rating, of around SPF20 or SPF15.

-Can face sunscreen be used on the body?
+Can face sun cream be used on the body?

 They may seem like the same formula, however, there are a few differences between the two products.
-Sunscreen for the face is formulated different to body sunscreen, and often contains different ingredients.
-Facial sunscreen caters to sensitive skin, outbreaks of acne and blemishes, therefore the remedy is designed differently and with a different purpose.
+Sun Cream for the face is formulated different to body sun cream, and often contains different ingredients.
+Facial sun cream caters to sensitive skin, outbreaks of acne and blemishes, therefore the remedy is designed differently and with a different purpose.

-To provide perfect balance to your skin tone, we suggest buying a face sunscreen and a body sunscreen from the same brand.
+To provide perfect balance to your skin tone, we suggest buying a face sun cream and a body sun cream from the same brand.
 The formulas complement each other to produce tone and protection.

 Uncover more common sunscreen myths in our blog!

-What factor sunscreen should I use if I want a tan?
+What factor sun cream should I use if I want a tan?